 Molality (m):

 Molality is outlined because the variety of moles of solute per kilogram of solvent.
-The method for molality is:
+The components for molality is:

 Molality (m) = Moles of solute / Mass of solvent (in kilograms)

-Molality is usually used when the quantity of an answer adjustments with temperature, as it’s impartial of quantity adjustments.
+Molality is commonly used when the quantity of an answer adjustments with temperature, as it’s impartial of quantity adjustments.

 -